josueSarabia/devops04-immutable-infra/README.md

 # devops04-immutable-infra

+this project use terraform to deploy a postgres database(aws rds) and a kubernetes cluster.
-this project is made to run on minikube but you can configure it to run in aws.
+Note: this project is made to run on minikube but you can configure it to run in aws.

 # Set-up